Kiranmalli789/10T-SRAM-PROJECT/README.md

 Since Memory write operation still uses the access transistors unlike Memory operation, the Memory write operation will be slower when compared to memory read operation.

-The main advantage of this 10T SRAM is that it doesn't require the precharge capacitors connected to a sense amplifier for memory read/write operation as that of 6T SRAM, because here the data stored in memory is directly passes through the inverter and transmision gates.And also the charging or discharging of RDout happens only when the
+The main advantage of this 10T SRAM is that it doesn't require the precharge capacitors connected to a sense amplifier for memory read/write operation as that of 6T SRAM, because here the data stored in memory is directly passes through the inverter and transmision gates.And also the charging or discharging of RD happens only when the
-RDout changes,i.e, there is no power is consumed or dissipated if the next data is same as that of previous value.Therefore, this design of 10T SRAM reduces the consumption of when consecutive readout values are same.
+RD changes,i.e, there is no power is consumed or dissipated if the next data is same as that of previous value.Therefore, this design of 10T SRAM reduces the consumption of when consecutive readout values are same.

 ## Simulation Waveforms